mdomagk/personal-website/content/event/WSHOPKCL2023/index.md

 location: London, United Kingdom

-summary: Speaker for the transCampus project workshop at King's College London
+summary: Speaker for the transCampus Project Workshop at King's College London

 abstract: Presenting the challenges of measurement-based determination of frequency-dependent impedance characteristics at a workshop on modelling of distribution systems for harmonic studies in transmission systems